tuananh/camaro/README.md

 ## 🤘 Features

-* Transform XML to JSON.
-    * Only take properties that you're interested in.
-    * Output is ready to use JS object.
+* Transform XML to JSON: transform only properties you're interested in.
+Output is ready to use JS object.

 * Written in C++ and compiled down to WebAssembly, so no re-compilation needed.

-    * No need to build a binary whenever a new Node version is released.
-    * Works on all major platforms (OS X, Linux and Windows).
-See Travis CI and AppVeyor build status for details.
+* Works on all major platforms (Linux, macOS, Windows).
-    * AWS Lambda friendly (or serverless in general).

 * It's pretty fast on large XML strings.
-    * We're using [our fork of pugixml](http://pugixml.org/) under the hood.
-It's one of the fastest XML parsers around.
+We leverage [pugixml](http://pugixml.org) through our own fork.

-    * Scales well with multi-core processors by use of a `worker_threads` pool (Node >= 12).
+* Scale well with multi-core processors by the use of `worker_threads` pool.

-* Pretty print XML.

 ## 🔥 Benchmark